waggle-sensor/waggle-docs/docs/tutorials/schedule-jobs.md

 Jobs are an instance of a science goal.
 They detail what needs to be accomplished on Waggle nodes.
 A science goal may have multiple jobs to fill the missing data to answer scientific questions of the goal.
 A job describes,
 - [plugins](../about/architecture.md#what-is-a-plugin) that are registered and built in [edge code repository](../about/architecture.md#edge-code-repository-ecr) with specification including any plugin arguments,
 - a list of Waggle nodes on which the plugins will be scheduled and run,
-- science rules describing when the plugins should be scheduled,
+- science rules describing a condition-action set that includes when the plugins should be scheduled,
-- conditions to determine when the job completes
+- conditions to determine when the job is considered as completed

 Creating and submitting jobs are an important step for successful science mission using Waggle nodes.